rikosintie/Discovery/usage.md

 #### Timeout

 You can modify the timeout value using  `-t`.
 Note: the number sets the timeout value in 100s of seconds.
-If you use `-t 2` it will wait 200 seconds.
+If you use `-t 2` it will wait up to 200 seconds for the operation to complete.

 ### Examples